-Excerpted from the book Conscious Musings – Contemplations to Transform Life and Realize Potential
+Excerpted from my #1 best-selling book Conscious Musings – Contemplations to Transform Life and Realize Potential

 Radical change is underway, there is little argument there.